1987 United Kingdom general election

-The 1987 United Kingdom general election was held on Thursday 11 June 1987, to elect 650 members to the House of Commons.
-The election was the third consecutive general election victory for the Conservative Party, who won a majority of 102 seats and second landslide under the leadership of Margaret Thatcher, who became the first Prime Minister since the Earl of Liverpool in 1820 to lead a party into three successive electoral victories.
+A general election was held in the United Kingdom on Thursday 11 June 1987, to elect 650 members to the House of Commons.
+This was the third consecutive general election victory for the Conservative Party, which won a second landslide under leader Margaret Thatcher, who became the first Prime Minister since the Earl of Liverpool in 1820 to lead a party into three successive electoral victories.
+The Conservatives were returned to government with a net loss of only 21 seats, which left them with 376 MPs and a reduced but still overwhelming majority of 102 seats.
+The Conservatives have not matched or surpassed this seat total in any subsequent general election, although they recorded a greater share of the popular vote in the 2019 general election.

 The Conservatives ran a campaign focusing on lower taxes, a strong economy and strong defence.
-They also emphasised that unemployment had just fallen below the 3 million mark for the first time since 1981, and inflation was standing at 4%, its lowest level since the 1960s.
-National newspapers also continued to largely back the Conservative government, particularly The Sun, which ran anti–Labour Party articles with headlines such as "Why I'm backing Kinnock, by Stalin".
+They also emphasised that unemployment had just fallen below the three million mark for the first time since 1981, and inflation was standing at 4%, its lowest level since the 1960s.
+National newspapers also continued to largely back the Conservative government, particularly The Sun, which ran articles against the Labour Party, led by Neil Kinnock, with headlines such as "Why I'm backing Kinnock, by Stalin".

-Labour, led by Neil Kinnock following Michael Foot's resignation in the aftermath of the party's landslide defeat at the 1983 general election, was slowly moving towards a more centrist policy platform, following the promulgation of a left-wing one under Foot's leadership.
-The main aim of the Labour Party was to re-establish itself as the main progressive centre-left alternative to the Conservatives, after the rise of the Social Democratic Party (SDP) forced Labour onto the defensive; and Labour succeeded in doing so at this general election.
-The Alliance between the SDP and the Liberal Party was renewed, but co-leaders David Owen and David Steel could not agree whether to support either major party in the event of a hung parliament.
+Following Michael Foot's resignation in the aftermath of Labour's landslide defeat at the 1983 general election, Kinnock was slowly moving the party towards a more centrist policy platform, following the promulgation of a left-wing one under Foot's leadership.
+Kinnock's main aim was to re-establish the party as the main progressive centre-left alternative to the Conservatives, after the rise of the Social Democratic Party (SDP) forced Labour onto the defensive, and he succeeded in doing so at this general election.
+Labour increased its vote share in Scotland, Wales and the North of England, but still returned only 229 MPs to Westminster.
+In London, the Conservatives made gains in several previously Labour-held constituencies.